Santa Monica resorts and hotels are among the best in Los Angeles.

 The Santa Monica resorts and beach hotels below are the best of the best, offering superb accommodations, stellar sea views, and impeccable service, each with a uniquely Santa Monica vibe.

-Home on the sea (as the name Casa del Mar is loosely translated) neatly sums up the very best things about historic, regal Casa del Mar: Its unbeatable location, steps from the sand and sea.
+Home on the sea (as the name Casa del Mar is loosely translated to mean) neatly sums up the very best things about historic, regal Casa del Mar: Its unbeatable location, steps from the sand and sea.

 Casa del Mar is one of my very favorite places to visit, for its cozy lobby bar - a great place to enjoy a curated cocktail while watching the sun melt into the Pacific.